Harvest, the most wonderful time of the year

 There are a lot of holiday songs claiming Christmas is the most wonderful time of the year, but farmers think about things a little bit differently.
 Don’t get me wrong, we love Christmas too!
 But on the farm, harvest season is one of the most wonderful times of the year.

-I recently heard that more people make resolutions in the fall than they do at the New Year in just a few weeks.
+I recently heard that more people make resolutions in the fall than they do at the New Year.
 They see the fall as a time to refresh and refocus, or maybe they see the year winding down and want to make some new habits.

-Even though we chopped corn a few months ago, I decided to go to the experts at my family’s farm to help me tell you about harvest on our farm.
-The experts were: Lilly, age 12; Landon, age 8; Levi, age 6; Lexie, age 4; and Lyssa, age 2.
+I decided to go to the experts at my family’s farm to help me tell you about harvest on our farm.
+The experts were: Lilly, age 13; Landon, age 9; Levi, age 7; Lexie, age 5; and Lyssa, age 3.
 These answers were too cute to keep to myself!